CagriCatik/STM32-HW-Design-with-KiCAD/webpage/docs/04_PCB_Routing/04_Finishing-Touches-DRC.md

-# Silkscreen, Logos, and Design Rule Checks in KiCad
+# Silkscreen, Logos, and Design Rule Checks

 As you approach the final stages of your PCB design in KiCad, ensuring that your board is well-labeled, professional, and manufacturable is paramount.
 This comprehensive guide covers the essential steps for adding silkscreen annotations, performing Design Rule Checks (DRC), incorporating custom logos, and preparing manufacturing files.
 By following these best practices, you'll enhance the readability, functionality, and aesthetic appeal of your PCB, making it ready for production.